tursodatabase/libsql/ext/jni/README.md

 - Creation of high-level OO wrapper APIs.
 Clients are free to create them off of the C-style API.

+- Support for mixed-mode operation, where client code accesses SQLite3 both via the Java-side API and the C API via their own native code.
+In such cases, proxy functionalities (primarily callback handler wrappers of all sorts) may fail because the C-side use of the sqlite3 APIs will bypass those proxies.

 Hello World
 -----------------------------------------------------------------------